 Digital Object Identifier (DOI)

 Mowrey, David D.; Liu, Qiang; Bondarenko, Vasyl; Chen, Qiang; Seyoum, Edom; Xu, Yan; Wu, Jie; and Tang, Pei, "Insights Into Distinct Modulation Of Î±7 And Î±7Î²2 Nicotinic Acetylcholine Receptors By The Volatile Anesthetic" (2013).
-Neurobiology.
+Translational Neuroscience.
 151.